azolfagharj/gajin/docs/ARCHITECTURE.md

 3. **Validation**: Configuration is validated
 4. **Client Creation**: GitHub client is created with the token
 5. **Concurrent Processing**: For each repository:
+   - Get repository ID (for environment operations)
-   - Get public key
+   - Process repository secrets (get public key, encrypt, set)
-   - Encrypt secrets
+   - Process environment secrets (get environment public key, encrypt, set)
-   - Set secrets via API
+   - Process repository variables (set directly, no encryption)
+   - Process environment variables (set directly, no encryption)
-6. **Error Collection**: Errors are collected and reported
+6. **Error Collection**: Errors are collected and reported with context
 7. **Result Reporting**: Final status is reported to the user

 ## Security Considerations